-At the opposite extreme is the "fast user switching" as described in section 4.2.2.
-828 in which the inactive user's entire session, including GUI apps, user services, 829 games, and infrastructure components such as the window manager and session 830 compositor continue to run, with the only difference being that they are discon-831 nected from the input and display hardware.
-That has considerable overhead: 832 in the worst case, where we assume that system services are negligible when 833 compared with per-user components, switching between two users could double 834 the memory and CPU consumption.
-835
+At the opposite extreme is the "fast user switching" as described in section 4.2.2, in which the inactive user's entire session, including GUI apps, user services, games, and infrastructure components such as the window manager and session compositor continue to run, with the only difference being that they are disconnected from the input and display hardware.
+That has considerable overhead: in the worst case, where we assume that system services are negligible when compared with per-user components, switching between two users could double the memory and CPU consumption.

-We can choose various points along that spectrum depending on OEM and 836 customer requirements.
-If we can terminate all of the inactive user's apps and 837 the majority of their user services, the result is close to the first extreme -for 838 example, this could be based on an "agents continue to run across user-switching" 839 flag in the app manifest, perhaps implemented as an Android-style "permission" 840 .
-App-store curators could carry out more thorough validation on services that 841 request that flag, to ensure that they will not have an adverse performance 842 impact.
-843 axis of variation is how much overlap we are prepared to tolerate between the sessions: to allow those processes to save their current state, a "grace period" will be required between notifying those processes that they must exit, and actually terminating them.
+We can choose various points along that spectrum depending on OEM and customer requirements.
+If we can terminate all of the inactive user's apps and the majority of their user services, the result is close to the first extreme -for example, this could be based on an "agents continue to run across user-switching" flag in the app manifest, perhaps implemented as an Android-style "permission" App-store curators could carry out more thorough validation on services that request that flag, to ensure that they will not have an adverse performance impact.